Instrument Flying (INST)

 The basic instrument flight phase allows the pilot to learn attitude flight, cross-checking, instrument interpretation, and aircraft control during straight and level flight, climbing and descending, and turning.

 The advanced instrument flight phase allows the pilot to learn instrument take-off, instrument navigation, and procedures for making precision and non-precision approaches, as well as landing transitions.

 Finally, the course emphasizes flight planning and preparation and the application of the concepts of risk management and threat and error management.

 *Standardized Courses tailorable to fit specific training requirements.

 Special Focus: Aeronautical Decision Making, Risk Management, Threat and Error Management, Cockpit and Crew Resource Management

-Conducted by experienced former military instructors with FAA CFI/CFII certifications
+Conducted by experienced instructors with FAA CFI/CFII certifications